sandramsc/berlin_store_locator_api/README.md

     3. Ran Docker Container
 4. Created ECR repository using Python Boto3 and pushing Docker Image to ECR
 5. Used Kubernetes concepts and Created EKS cluster and Nodegroups
-6. Created Kubernetes Deployments and Services using Python!
+6. Created Kubernetes Deployments and Services using Python

 ## **Tools** !